 - Retro on Roscoe: Musical performances on three stages, antique vendors, artists, and local restaurant samplings take over Roscoe Street from August 10 through 12, 2018.

 - Bud Billiken Parade and Picnic: Celebrating African American culture, activism, and history, this annual event takes place on August 2, 2018.

-- Ravinia Festival: Oldest outdoor music festival in the United States featuring lawn screenings, kids concerts, master classes, comedy shows, opera performances, and special concerts all month long (as well as June through September).
+- Ravinia Festival: The oldest outdoor music festival in the United States features lawn screenings, kids concerts, master classes, comedy shows, opera performances, and special concerts all month long (as well as June through September).

-- Northalsted Market Days: A two-day street festival with four music stages and over 200 artists and restaurants on Saturday and Sunday, August 11 to 12, 2018.
+- Northalsted Market Days: This two-day street festival has four music stages and over 200 artists and restaurants on Saturday and Sunday, August 11 to 12, 2018.

 August Travel Tips